MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMRDVConfigureBDEPolicy.md

 ## DESCRIPTION

 Create a policy to control the use of BitLocker on removable data drives.
-This policy setting is applied when you turn on BitLocker.​
+This policy setting is applied when you turn on BitLocker.

 After BitLocker encrypts a removable data drive, it saves recovery information based on the policy that you set with the [New-CMBMSClientConfigureCheckIntervalPolicy](New-CMBMSClientConfigureCheckIntervalPolicy.md) cmdlet.